DarkStudioHost/Pupilpath-Grade-Checker/README.md

 # Pupilpath Grade Checker
-Ever get tired of having visit the pupilpath website every time and wish there was a desktop program to check your grades or find the user interface of the pupilpath website bad?
-Well this program is for you.
+Ever get tired of having to visit the Pupilpath website every time and wish there was a desktop program to check your grades or find the user interface of the Pupilpath website bad?
+Well, this program is for you.

 ## Table of contents
 * [Installation](#installation)